Between 2005 and 2011, USD $1 would buy 60 Nepalese Rupees. In 2013, you’d get 87 – 90 Rupees, and in 2016 it has jumped to 106 Nepalese Rupees.

 Prices for goods in Nepal jumped as well.
 For example, in 2005 a traveler would pay USD $10 for a porters’ services, while in 2016 you’ll pay closer to USD $20.

-One unusual universal indicator of the prices in Nepal is the price for dal bhaat - a traditional Nepali dish.
+One unusual universal indicator of the prices in Nepal is the price for dal bhat - a traditional Nepali dish.

-Generally, you’ll notice a consistent pattern: the higher you are, the more expensive.
+Generally, you’ll notice a consistent pattern: the higher you are, the more expensive your meals will cost.

-If you go to a tourist restaurant, expect to pay 3-4 times more.
+If you go to a tourist restaurant, expect to pay three to four times more.
 The cafes and restaurants for tourists serve a variety of meals, and your average meal with a non-alcoholic beverage may cost 7-20 USD.